Generalized range of slow random walks on trees: Proof of the theorems

 \subsection{Preliminary material}

-We recall the many-to-one formula (see \cite{Shi2015} Chapter 1, and \cite{HuShi10b} equation 2.1) which will be used several times in the paper to compute expectations related to the environment. {Note that the identity below comes from a change of probability measure (see references above), however we still keep notations $\Pb$ and $\Eb$ for simplicity.} \begin{lemm}[Many-to-one Lemma] For any $t>0$,
+We recall the many-to-one formula (see \cite{Shi2015} Chapter 1, and \cite{HuShi10b} equation 2.1) which will be used several times in the paper to compute expectations related to the environment. {Note that the identity below comes from a change of probability measure (see references above), however we still keep $\Pb$ and $\Eb$ for simplicity.} \begin{lemm}[Many-to-one Lemma] Recall the definition of $\psi$ in \eqref{fcpsi}.
+For any $t>0$,

 where $\seq{S}$ is the random walk starting at 0, such that the increments $\paren{S_{n+1}-S_n}_{n\in\N}$ are i.i.d. and for any measurable function $h:\R^m\to [0,\infty)$,

 \end{lemm}

 {A second very useful fact is contained in the following remark, it tells essentially that, in probability, the $e^{-V(x)}$-weighted number of vertices $x$ such that $x \in \mathcal{O}_n$ (recall \eqref{RegularLine}) can be found in a quite small quantity when $|x| \leq A\ell_n$ and can not be found when $|x| > A\ell_n$.
 This remark is not precise at all but will be enough for our purpose.